teamdigitale/teamdigitale.governo.it/en/projects/anpr.md

 ### The benefits for citizens and the public administration

-ANPR is an essential step in the digital agenda to render additional innovations possible, since having a database at a national level will allow for the advancement of the self-certification model by shortening and automating all procedures related to master data.
+ANPR is an essential step in the digital agenda for enabling future innovations, since having a database at a national level will allow for the advancement of self-certification procedures by shortening and automating all procedures related to master data.

 With ANPR, the administrations will be able to efficiently dialogue with each other,